chrisjym/207-project-ticket-monster/README.md

 <h1></h1>

 # Overview:
-This project acts like an alternative to Ticketmaster, allowing users to search for local events, view them through a calendar, and saving these events into memory for viewing at later times.
+Event Gate: This project acts like an alternative to Ticketmaster, allowing users to search for local events, view them through a calendar, and saving these events into memory for viewing at later times.

 # TODOs